Cosmic Boy: Post-Infinite Crisis

-The events of the Infinite Crisis miniseries have apparently restored a close analogue of the pre-Crisis on Infinite Earths Legion to continuity, as seen in "The Lightning Saga" story arc in Justice League of America and Justice Society of America, and in the "Superman and the Legion of Super-Heroes" story arc in Action Comics.
-Cosmic Boy is included in their number.
+Cosmic Boy is re-introduced following Infinite Crisis, which restores an analogue of the pre-Crisis on Infinite Earths Legion to continuity.

-Comics writer Geoff Johns said about the characters:
+Comics writer Geoff Johns said about the character:

+Post-Rebirth

+In Doomsday Clock, Cosmic Boy is among the Legionnaires who appear in the present after Doctor Manhattan undoes his alterations to the timeline, restoring the Legion and the Justice Society of America.

+In The New Golden Age, Cosmic Boy is among the Legion of Super-Heroes members who arrive in the present and confront the Justice Society over their decision to recruit Legionnaire, a young, heroic incarnation of Mordru.

 Limited series

 Cosmic Boy was featured in a four-part limited series, cover dated December 1986 through March 1987.
 A tie-in to the Legends limited series, it was written by Paul Levitz, with art by Keith Giffen, Ernie Colón, and Bob Smith.

 In the series, Cosmic Boy and Night Girl have traveled from the 30th century to enjoy a vacation in the 20th century.
-They find themselves threatened by many citizens and residents of the United States, who have been manipulated by Glorious Godfrey as part of a scheme by Darkseid to discredit Earth's superhero community.
-Soon after arriving, Cosmic Boy encounters Superman, who does not recognize him—even though Superboy was a member of the Legion for years.
-He and Night Girl review videotapes of recent history, including references to the bombing of Hiroshima, the explosion of the American space shuttle Challenger, and the meltdown at the Chernobyl nuclear power plant, but no mention of Superman's early career as Superboy.
-Cosmic Boy, a 20th-century Earth history buff, insists that none of these events are correct.
-As theirs is one of the first journeys through time since the Crisis, the couple fears that something is terribly wrong with history.
-The future could be in serious danger, since many of the worlds in the United Planets were colonized by settlers from Earth.
-A space shuttle mission carrying a satellite crucial to Earth’s future development of space travel goes awry, with the shuttle exploding.
+They find themselves threatened by many citizens and residents of the United States, who have been manipulated by Glorious Godfrey as part of Darkseid's scheme to discredit Earth's superhero community.
+Soon after arriving, Cosmic Boy encounters Superman, who does not recognize him despite Superboy being a member of the Legion for years.
+Cosmic Boy and Night Girl fear that something is terribly wrong with history.
+A space shuttle mission carrying a satellite crucial to Earth's future development of space travel goes awry, with the shuttle exploding.
 Cosmic Boy magnetically catches the payload and sends the debris harmlessly toward the ocean, but American soldiers assume that he is a foreign spy.
-They attack him, implementing President Ronald Reagan's directive outlawing all superhero activity.
+They attack him, implementing Ronald Reagan's directive that outlaws all superhero activity.

 Seeking to protect the satellite, Cosmic Boy and Night Girl travel to NASA facilities in Houston where they meet Jason, one of the astronauts who designed the shuttle.
 They help to quell a riot that breaks out when demonstrators break down the gates at NASA, and Cosmic Boy becomes convinced that some unseen enemy is deliberately trying to prevent the mission.
 As they depart, the couple notes that both of their families are from worlds settled during the Great Emigration from Earth.
-They are unaware that the last name of Jason — the astronaut they just met — is Krinnski, which implies that he may be a distant ancestor of Cosmic Boy, whose real name is Rokk Krinn.
+They are unaware that the last name of Jason — the astronaut they just met — is Krinnski, which implies that he may be a distant ancestor of Cosmic Boy.